ArnisZeps/untitled-containerized-application/readme.md

 ## Analytics Service
 The Analytics Service provides logging functionality and supports multiple log groups.
 A log group is passed as a parameter.
 The directory structure for storing logs follows this pattern: `logs/{log-group}/yyyy/mm/dd/logs_hh.json`.
 Data is being stored in the JSON format.
 Such approach lets us build analytics on top for creating overviews over perticular time.

+### Checking the logs
+It is possible to check the logs on the host machine under /logs directory.

 ### Environment Variables
 - `PORT`: The exposed port for network requests.